 Don’t confuse train brain with train your brain.
 They’re not the same thing.

-Train your brain is trying to train your brain to be better, remember more, etc etc. Don’t get me started on that.
-Train brain is what we call that feeling in your head you get when you’ve been in hours-long training and your brain turns to mush.
+Training your brain is trying to train your brain to be better, remember more, etc. Don’t get me started on that.
+Train brain is what we call that feeling in your head you get when you’ve been in hours-long training, and your brain turns to mush.

 We’ve all been there: stuck in long training sessions, feeling our minds become a haze of confusion and fatigue.
-We try to focus, but very little or no information sticks no matter how hard we try.
-Exhaustion sets in and then you miss an important part because you had to step out to the restroom.
-Now you have to figure out what you missed; catching up takes time!
+We try to focus, but very little or no information sticks, no matter how hard we try.
+Exhaustion sets in, and then you miss an essential part because you must step out to the restroom.
+Now, you must figure out what you missed; catching up takes time!

 Unfortunately, this experience is too common.
-It’s an all-too-familiar symptom of “train brain” when your brain is numbed by too much training or just plain too much information.
-Train brain can be detrimental to any organization, leading to wasted training time and effort to upskill employees.
-Growth stalls or mistakes are made if you bombard employees with too much.
+It’s an all-too-familiar symptom of “train brain,” when your brain is numbed by too much training or information.
+Train brain can be detrimental to any organization, wasting training time and effort to upskill employees.
+Growth stalls or mistakes happen and aren’t stopped if you bombard employees with too much.

 Too much information at one time risks nothing being learned because nothing is important if everything is important.